Stormwater

 Lopez - Lopez Village and WSF Terminal

-- 3rd Mondays, May thru October, between the hours of 7:30
+- 3rd Mondays, May thru October, between the hours of 7:30am and 11am

 San Juan Island - Friday Harbor and the WSF Terminal are swept by the Town of Friday Harbor per their designated schedule.